k0pernicus/website/content/posts/school_is_now_over.md

 So, here's the deal!
 After two bachelors (in Cellular Biology and Computer Science domains), I finished my University years 3 week ago, obtaining my Master's degree in Computer Science, speciality "Machine Learning, Big Data and Optimization Algorithms".
-As a parenthesis, I invite every person interested in studying machine learning and optimization algorithms to take a look at <a href="http://fil.univ-lille1.fr/master-informatique/master-2-mocad">this Master</a>, which was hard to follow but really interesting.
+As a parenthesis, I invite every person interested in studying machine learning and optimization algorithms to take a look at [this Master program](http://fil.univ-lille1.fr/master-informatique/master-2-mocad), which was hard to follow but really interesting.
 During all those years, I contributed **a lot** to research and open source projects, as some student organizations, and I've made 4 internships in different research laboratories: LIFL, IRCICA, INRIA (twice), and LATECE - a research laboratory in Montreal - to work on bioinformatics, artifical intelligence and IoT.

 During my _school career_, I never worked in a tech' company that develops his own products, or a tech' company that develop some products or propose services for other companies.
 Technically, I'm good - not great, just good.
 My favorite programming language is _Rust_ (I'm using it since 1 year now - I admit it was hard to learn by myself this language but I find it fascinating to work with), and I use 3 others in daily life now: _Python_, _Elixir_ and _OCaml_.
 I used few months ago _Golang_, but it became boring to develop with this language - and I just prefer _Elixir_ to work with for concurrency!
-Also, I love contributing and testing new things like computers, smartphones, operating systems, programming languages, softwares (like <a href="https://docker.com">Docker</a>), ...
+Also, I love contributing and testing new things like computers, smartphones, operating systems, programming languages, softwares (like [Docker](https://docker.com")), ...
 So yeah, pretty inquisitive and ready for an academic carrier, or to work on R&D!
 Personaly, I am interested in exploring possibilities to solve computer science problems.
 It means searching and reading research papers about new technologies or algorithms: #ThatIsWhatILove.